Ultracold Neutron Guide-Coating Facility at U.Winnipeg: Introduction

 \section{Introduction}

 Ultracold neutrons (UCNs) are free neutrons with energies up to about 350 neV, corresponding to velocities of up to 8 m/s.
 UCNs can be stored magnetically or in material bottles via the strong interaction, making them an excellent probe for precision searches for new physics.
-This includes measurements of the neutron's permanent electric dipole moment (EDM) \cite{PSIn2EDM, PanEDM_2019} and lifetime \cite{UCN_tau_2021, auler2024tauspectspinfliploadedmagnetic}.
-A new UCN source at TRIUMF has recently produced its first UCNs \cite{Martin:2025lgz}, with plans to deliver UCN from the source to experiments 15~m away: the TRIUMF Ultracold Advanced Neutron (TUCAN) EDM experiment and Precision Experiment on Neutron Lifetime Operating with Proton Extraction (PENeLOPE) experiment \cite{Higuchi:2025zlp,materne2009penelope}. \\
+This includes measurements of the neutron's permanent electric dipole moment (EDM) \cite{PhysRevLett.124.081803, PanEDM_2019} and lifetime \cite{UCN_tau_2021, Auler_2024}.
+A new UCN source at TRIUMF has recently produced its first UCNs \cite{TUCAN:2025rxj}, with plans to deliver UCN from the source to experiments 15~m away: the TRIUMF Ultracold Advanced Neutron (TUCAN) EDM experiment and Precision Experiment on Neutron Lifetime Operating with Proton Extraction (PENeLOPE) experiment \cite{Higuchi:2025zlp,materne2009penelope}. \\

-UCN containment via strong interactions is characterized by a material-specific pseudo-potential, referred to as the Fermi potential \cite{Gol91}:
+UCN containment via strong interactions is characterized by a nuclide-specific pseudo-potential, referred to as the Fermi potential \cite{Gol91, Ign90, Steyerl:2020xpc}.
+Averaging over many scattering centers one arrives at the optical potential:

-where $m_{\mathrm{n}}$ is the mass of the neutron, $N$ is the number density of nuclei in the material, and $a$ is the bound nuclear scattering length.
-UCNs are able to reflect at any angle of incidence provided they have a lower energy than the Fermi potential, corresponding to the critical velocity $v_{\mathrm{c}} = \sqrt{2V/m_{\mathrm{n}}}$.\\
+where $m_{\mathrm{n}}$ is the mass of the neutron, $N$ is the number density of nuclei in the material, and $a$ is the coherent bound nuclear scattering length.
+UCNs are able to reflect at any angle of incidence provided they have a lower energy than the optical potential barrier, corresponding to the critical velocity $v_{\mathrm{c}} = \sqrt{2V/m_{\mathrm{n}}}$.\\

-UCNs have many loss mechanisms when scattering off materials \cite{Gol91}.
-These losses can be accounted for by defining the Fermi-optical potential $V_F = V - iW$, with $V$ defined in Eq. (\ref{eq:V}), and the imaginary component
+UCNs have many loss mechanisms when scattering off materials \cite{Gol91, Ign90, Steyerl:2020xpc}.
+These losses can be accounted for by defining the complex neutron-optical potential $U= V - iW$, with $V$ defined in Eq. (\ref{eq:V}), and the imaginary component